 “Caroline Ferrante Will Make Your Ears Smile”

-Currently Caroline is collaborating on a 2018 Release with Producer Austin Bello of Forever the Sickest Kids.
+Currently Ferranteis collaborating on a 2019 EP with producer Austin Bello of Forever the Sickest Kids.